 Let your thoughts follow the organized musical patterns and rhythms for you to focus better.
 Studies show that our brains operate by rhythms.
 By listening to the rhythms found in memory-boosting songs, you’ll be able to study in a clear and calculated manner.

-Taking a few moments to hum along with your favorite piece gives you some time to ruminate new information, while also allowing you to reward yourself.
-The music can be a good reminder that you’ve been studying too long and need a break.
+Taking a few moments to hum along with your favorite piece gives you some time to contemplate new information while also allowing you to reward yourself.
+Music can be a good reminder that you’ve been studying or working for a while and deserve a break.

 1) Eine kleine Nachtmusik by Mozart

-Eine Kleine Nachtmusik has a vivacious tempo which will make you feel more energized.
-It’ll also enhance your dopamine levels!
-That in turn will help you remember new information better.
+Eine Kleine Nachtmusik has a vivacious tempo that will make you feel more energized.
+It’ll also enhance your dopamine levels, which will help you remember new information better.

 2) Moonlight Sonata by Beethoven